quickapps/docs/en/developers/hooktags.rst

 **Usage**

-Now you should be able to use the ``content_box`` hooktag in any Node’s contents, or wherever hooktags are allowed.
+Now you should be able to use the ``content_box`` hooktag as part of any content as

-    [content_box color=green]Lorem ipsum dolor[/content_box]
+follow:

-Wherever you place the code above it will replaced by the following HTML
+    {content_box color=green}Lorem ipsum dolor{/content_box}

-code:
+Wherever you place the code above it will replaced by the following HTML code:

 .. code:: html